monmima/main-aide-memoire/laravel/vuejs.md

     node --version

+___

 ## Creating a simple VueJS and Laravel to-do list

 The content of this section is based on Scrypster's [Todo List App with Laravel and Vue.js](https://www.youtube.com/watch?v=UHSipe7pSac).

+1. Create a barebone project using this command:

+        laravel new todolist

+1. Prepare your database.
+Use the database.md part of this aide-mémoire if needed.

 1. Create your controller, migration and model using the following command.
 The --resource flag prepares the methods inside of your controller.